sudheerj/datastructures-algorithms/src/javascript/algorithms/stack/numberOfPeopleSeeInQueue/numberOfPeopleSeeInQueue.md

 1. Initialize the length variable which indicates number of people in the queue.

-2. Initialize a `visiblityCount` array with the same length of input `heights` array, filled with zeros.
+2. Initialize a `visibilityCount` array with the same length of input `heights` array, filled with zeros.

 3. Initialize a monotonic stack named `stack` which stores the heights of persons.